 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 Passport now reacquired from the Vietnamese consulate in Hong Kong (which provided a marvelous 3 day service (dropped off Monday collected Thursday am) for a regular tourist visa at the cost of HKD500 per person), we took the bus to the Turbojet ferry terminal at Central.
+We planned to come here from China in part to get this visa.

 By 10:10 we were getting our seat assignment, and by 10:30 we were firmly sat in our seats, unable to see through the dirty windows, setting sail for the journey to Macau.
 90 minutes later, we were stood in a 45 minute line to get into the Special Administrative Region.